CLASSICAL LOST AND FOUND

 We've previously lauded German conductor Jürgen Bruns in these pages (see 30 June 2018), and once again he delivers magnificent performances of these two rarities, this time with the Rheinland-Pfalz State Philharmonic (RPSP; see 31 January 2019) based in Ludwigshafen, some 300 miles southwest of Berlin.
 They give a totally committed, highly dramatic reading of the Symphony, which is counterbalanced by a delightfully playful account of the Suite.
 Weigl couldn't be in better hands!

-A Capriccio, RPSP and Deutschlandfunk Kultur coproduction, the recordings were made last fall in the orchestra's home hall.
+A Capriccio, RPSP and Deutschlandfunk Kultur coproduction, the recordings were made last fall at the orchestra's home hall located in Ludwigshafen, Germany, some 300 miles southwest of Berlin.
 They present a broad, well positioned sonic image in an enriching, warm, reverberant acoustic.

 More specifically, the sound is characterized by sparkling highs and a convincing midrange.
 As for the bass, it's very clean and goes down to rock bottom, but there are no pants-flapping lows as these scores call for conventional forces.
-All in all, this is a demonstration quality disc that easily earns an "Audiophile" stripe.
+All in all, this is a demonstration quality disc.

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, Y190827)